Some useful information which could be helpful when establishing the year of release of LPs (up to year 1991) or at least the years range:

 Catalogue numbers alone must not be used for establishing the year of release on the basis of the sequence of releases with known date of release, as there were many delays, e.g. the specific catalogue number had been reserved and the record itself was released after one or even more years since then.
 Many records issued in 1986 bear catalogue numbers lower than releases of 1980/81 (likely due to martial law declared in Poland in 1981 some records planned to be released in 1982 were not released and those catalogue numbers were used again, for another releases).
 And keep in mind that there were reissues or represses with the same catalogue number but different prefix, logo, label and/or price.

-Ultima Thule ( http://home.btconnect.com/ultimathule/reference/muza.html ) gives some more data for different colour versions of centre labels - not sure about reliability.
+https://rytmipiosenka.blogspot.com/2018/09/polskie-nagrania-muza-logo-and-label.html gives some more data for different versions of logo, centre labels and retail prices of LPs.